 Homogeneous potting without gas enclosures is crucial for the reliable function of power electronic modules.
 Especially when it comes to complex module designs with gaps, undercuts, and sharp edges, conventional potting methods reach their limits.
-A drawback of the widely used silicone gels as potting material is the permeability for humidity and gases, which can lead to corrosion attack under harsh environmental conditions as they are given for many applications (e.g., traction, aerospace, off-shore).
+Another drawback of the widely used silicone gels as potting material is the permeability for humidity and gases that enables corrosion attack under harsh environmental conditions as they are given for many applications (e.g., traction, aerospace, off-shore).